 5. Policy Advocacy

-• Regulatory Adjustments: Work with regulatory bodies to create frameworks that permit the safe and legal use of microdosing within community settings.
+- Regulatory Adjustments: Work with regulatory bodies to develop frameworks that enable the safe and legal use of microdosing in community settings.

 6. Peer Support and Counseling

-• Peer-Led Programs: Establish peer support groups where individuals with lived experience of OUD can share their journeys and provide mutual encouragement.
+- Peer-Led Programs: Establish peer support groups in which individuals with lived experience of OUD can share their journeys and offer mutual encouragement.

-• Counseling Services: Offer mental health and counseling services alongside microdosing treatments to address the holistic needs of patients.
+- Counseling Services: Provide mental health and counseling alongside microdosing treatments to address patients’ holistic needs.

 7. Research and Data Collection